RadioHound: Distributed Spectrum Sensing

 The widespread deployment of RadioHound enables understanding of Wireless network architectures in new frequency bands, spectrum sharing possibilities and algorithm testing, and spectral efficiency and utilization measurements across large geographic areas.
 The overall cost of the RadioHound Node and the low-cost SDR (a commercial DVB-T receiver), but without the three antennas for the sub-GHz range or the mmWave front-end MMIC, is around $70.
 The eventual target is a sensor costing less than $10.

-The RadioHound project was started in July 2015 and is sponsored by InterDigital and Nokia (previously Alcatel Lucent) via the BWAC I/UCRC, an NSF program.
-Currently, the funding is committed through Phase I towards the proof of concept.
-The future phases will focus on reducing the cost and power needs of the sensors, developing a cost-scalable Millimeter Wave MMIC, and the evolution of the software.
+The RadioHound project was started in July 2015 with sponsorship from InterDigital and Nokia (previously Alcatel Lucent) via the BWAC I/UCRC, an NSF program.
+Subsequent funding from and collaboration with the US Army Research Laboratory helped to mature the platform toward an initial proof of concept and field deployment.
+Future phases will focus on reducing the cost and power needs of the sensors, developing a cost-scalable Millimeter Wave MMIC, and the evolution of the software.

 RadioHound is a Wireless Institute multi-PI project, with the hardware components developed by Jonathan Chisum and Bertrand Hochwald (Lead PI), and the software components by J. Nicholas Laneman and Aaron Striegel.